Subscribe to the CT4F Newsletter to stay informed!

 What you don't need is an organization that has threatened libraries over children's books, helped someone kidnap a child to avoid a custody order, called for revolution when courts don't rule their way, and consistently prioritized ideology over the actual needs of families.

 Liberty Counsel speaks the language of faith and freedom.
-But their actions reveal an agenda that has nothing to do with protecting your family and everything to do with accumulating power—legal, political, and cultural power that comes at the expense of vulnerable kids and confused parents looking for help.
+But their actions reveal an agenda that has nothing to do with protecting your family and everything to do with accumulating power, legal, political, and cultural power that comes at the expense of vulnerable kids and confused parents looking for help.

 Parents who've trusted similar organizations have learned devastating lessons.
 They were promised that certain approaches would bring peace to their families.
 Instead, they got broken relationships, deepened pain, and children who felt more alone than ever.
+Read their stories.

 Brandon Boulware, a Christian father who initially sought to change his son, said it plainly: "I spent years trying to change my child instead of loving him as he was.
 When I finally let go of my fear and let him be who God made him to be, I got my son back."